eosphoros-ai/DB-GPT/README.md

   - baichuan(7b,13b)

 ## Introduction
-DB-GPT creates a vast model operating system using [FastChat](https://github.com/lm-sys/FastChat) and offers a large language model powered by [Vicuna](https://huggingface.co/Tribbiani/vicuna-7b).
+DB-GPT creates a vast model operating system using [FastChat](https://github.com/lm-sys/FastChat) and offers a large language model powered by vicuna.
 In addition, we provide private domain knowledge base question-answering capability.
 Furthermore, we also provide support for additional plugins, and our design natively supports the Auto-GPT plugin.Our vision is to make it easier and more convenient to build  applications around databases and llm.

 Is the architecture of the entire DB-GPT shown in the following figure: